allartk/leaflet.offline/docs/api.md

 ## ControlStatus : <code>Object</code>
-Status of ControlSaveTiles, keeps info about process during downloading ans saving tiles.
+Status of ControlSaveTiles, keeps info about process during downloading and saving tiles.
 Used internal and as object for events.

 **Kind**: global typedef
 **Properties**